 We are using the most secure way to reach our final goal (make our opponent quit), but that is not the only way.

-You can also be a submission-driven fighter, who is not caring too much for maintaining control positions but always aware of opportunities to submit your opponent.
+You can also be a submission-driven fighter, who is not caring too much about maintaining control positions but is always aware of opportunities to submit to your opponent.

 Chess and Jiu-Jitsu Thinking Ahead

 As with chess and jiu-jitsu, you must be at least three moves ahead of your partner to win.
 You must foresee all possible reactions available to your opponent based on his position and his intention in the fight.

 How can you be three or more moves ahead of your Opponent?

 One way is through a lot of jiu-jitsu practice.
 And by having a game plan that places you in similar circumstances as often as possible with different partners of varying levels.

 This is important because partners react differently to the same set of conditions.
 You will learn to anticipate and identify a range of possible reactions to the same BJJ position.